CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 ## FUTURE TO-DO
 The contract does not handle some situations that mentioned above.
-- The first one is, splitting lended money two seperate portion and make task what explained above.
-Currently only it takes money and deposit it to contract.
+- The first one is, splitting lended money two seperate portion is hard-coded.
+Normally, creator of group will decide to these rates.

 - Another thing is, contract has not any function to handle interest rate, calculate the interest rate and share according to proportion of lended amounts.
 This feature did not implemented because, a stable coin will be implemented to this project, so after the stable coin implementation, the function will be added.

 ## IMPROVEMENTS